Search for Low-Energy Signals from Fast Radio Bursts with the Borexino Detector

 \section{Borexino Detector}

 Borexino is a~real-time liquid scintillator detector for~solar neutrino spectroscopy.
 It is located underground at the Gran Sasso Laboratory (Italy) at a depth of $3400$~m.w.e.
 Its~main goal is to~measure low-energy solar neutrinos via~($\nu,e$) scattering in an ultrapure liquid scintillator.
-The extremely high radiopurity of the detector, its large mass, and low energy threshold also allow addressing other fundamental problems of astroparticle physics.

 The inner vessel of the detector (IV) comprises $278$~tons of~purified organic liquid scintillator confined in a transparent nylon sphere of~$4.25$~m in radius.
 The scintillator was produced from petrochemical organics extracted from underground to fulfill high radiopurity requirements.
 The scintillator compound is based on~pseudocumene (PC, $\rm{C_9H_{12}}$) doped with $1.5$~g/L of PPO ($\rm{C_{15}H_{11}NO}$).
 It~is surrounded by~two concentric PC buffers ($323$ and $567$~tons, respectively) doped with a small amount of light quencher (dimethylphthalate, DMP) intended for light yield reduction.
 The buffer partitioning is performed in order to reduce the diffusion of radon into the scintillator bulk.
 The IV and the buffers are contained inside a~stainless steel sphere (SSS) with a diameter of $6.75$~m fixed in position by a~stainless steel support structure.
 The SSS is enclosed in a~cylinder with a hemispheric top with a diameter~of $18$~m and height~of $16.9$~m.